math-comp/hierarchy-builder/instance.md

 Hierarchy builder is supposed to find links within the hierarchy of structures and instances (joins betweens elements).

-For example, if we have an instance I1 for the structure S1 verifying a mixin M1 and similarly I2 S2 and M2, if we were to introduce a structure S3 which needs a type verifying both M1 and M2 for a type T compatible with I1 and I2, an instance for S3 and T should be generated automaically, and not only upon encountering a new instance.
+Let's say we have an instance I1 for the structure S1 verifying a mixin M1 and similarly I2, S2, and M2.
+If we were to introduce a structure S3 which needs a type verifying both M1 and M2 for a type T compatible with I1 and I2, an instance for S3 and T should be generated automatically, and not only upon encountering a new instance.

-So order matters greatly as a new structure wouldn't care about all the previously defined instances.
+So order matters greatly as a new structure wouldn't know about all the previously defined instances, until a new instace is created.

 Saturating instances works on instances with parameters this way :